mogox/sfdc_api_samples/tooling/sobjects/SandboxInfo/query.md

 ```

 ## request description
-Query request for the Apex Class record.
-Find the ID
+Query request for a SandboxInfo record.
+You can query for all the sandboxes by removing the where clause on this sample.

 ## response
 ```json